M4C Logo AHRC Logo

 Public Engagement & Impact

-I am currently the Communications Officer for the North American Chapter on the History of Emotion, which involves publicising work in the field, organising events like colloquia and conferences, and managing the chapter's Twitter account, @NACHEmotion.
+I am currently the Communications Officer for the North American Chapter on the History of Emotion, a role which involves publicising work in the field, organising events such as colloquia and conferences, and managing the chapter's online and social media presence, including our Twitter account, @NACHEmotion.

-In the past, I have worked as a docent and program assistant at the Gibson House Museum in Boston and as an Education Intern at the Shirley-Eustis House Museum in Roxbury, Massachusetts.
-At each I was tasked with interpreting the historical significance of the house museums for visitors, as well as designing lesson plans for visiting student groups.
+In the past, I have worked as a docent and program assistant at the Gibson House Museum in Boston, Massachusetts, and as an Education Intern at the Shirley-Eustis House Museum in Roxbury, Massachusetts.
+At each museum I was tasked with interpreting the historical significance of the houses for visitors, as well as designing lesson plans for visiting student groups.

 Other Research Interests